-

 Matrices typically analyzed for DDT assay include:

-Controlling DDT is essential to address several challenges:
+Control of DDT is essential to address several issues:

-- Food safety : consumer protection against a banned and toxic pesticide.
+• Food safety : protecting consumers from a banned and toxic pesticide.

-- Environmental protection : monitoring persistent pollution in soil and water.
+• Environmental protection : monitoring of persistent pollution in soils and waters.

-- Prevention of health risks : limitation of chronic exposure to DDT, associated with endocrine disruption, carcinogenic effects and impacts on fertility.
+• Prevention of health risks : limiting chronic exposure to DDT, associated with endocrine disruption, carcinogenic effects and impacts on fertility.

 YesWeLab support

-YesWeLab provides its network of certified and accredited partner laboratories (ISO 17025, COFRAC), specialized in the analysis of pesticides and organochlorine pollutants.
-Thanks to our digital platform, you benefit from:
+YesWeLab provides access to its network of certified and accredited partner laboratories (ISO 17025, COFRAC), specializing in the analysis of pesticides and organochlorine pollutants.
+Through our digital platform, you benefit from:

-- Personalized scientific support for the choice of analytical methods (GC-ECD, GC-MS) adapted to your matrices
+• Personalized scientific support for choosing the analytical methods (GC-ECD, GC-MS) best suited to your matrices

 Related analyses